 a) S1G_DUP_1M if the RXVECTOR parameter CH_BANDWIDTH of the eliciting S1G Control frame is equal to CBW1 and the Bandwidth Indication field in the Frame Control field is 1.

-b) S1G_DUP_1M if the S1G STA intends to transmit a duplicated 1 MHz control frame to an S1G STA that supports duplicated 1 MHz frames as indicated in the Duplicated 1 MHz Support field of the most recently received S1G Capabilities element from that S1G STA.
+b) S1G_DUP_1M if the S1G STA intends to transmit a duplicated 1 MHz control frame to an S1G STA that supports duplicated 1 MHz frames as indicated in the Duplicated 1 MHz Support field of the S1G Capabilities element received from that S1G STA.

 c) S1G otherwise.